GuanceCloud/datakit/internal/export/doc/en/inputs/otel-guance-exporter.md

 ## Metric {#metrics}

-`guance-exporter` supports sending metric data to GuanCe Cloud, and the name of the metric set is `otel-service`.
+`guance-exporter` supports sending metric data to GuanCe Cloud, and the name of the metric set is `otel_service`.